 Executing a program on the created Platform is also a multi-step process.
 Users can write their programs using the Qibolab Pulse API or the Qibo Circuit API.
-The former is commonly used for low-level applications such as qubit calibration, while the latter is needed for executing quantum algorithms.
+The former is commonly used for lowlevel applications such as qubit calibration, while the latter is needed for executing quantum algorithms.
 Execution of circuits involves additional steps.
 First, they are transpiled (see Sec.
-III C) to new circuits that respect the QPU connectivity and native gates.
+3.3) to new circuits that respect the QPU connectivity and native gates.
 Secondly, native gates are compiled to pulses following a set of rules which are held in the Compiler object of the Qibolab backend.
 Once a PulseSequence is available, either directly or from compilation of a circuit, it can be deployed using a Platform.
 The Platform will send each pulse to the appropriate instrument ports and acquire feedback associated to measurements.
 This will be returned to the user according to the specified format.
+The Qibolab port is an internal abstraction, that takes care of bridging the gap between the Qibolab compiled PulseSequence and the output format to the specific input and output defined by each device.
 Available formats are classified shots (0 or 1), integrated and demodulated voltage signals, or raw waveform signals.
 All formats can be obtained as single shots or averaged.
+More details on the different result formats can be found in the online documentation [93].

-B. Supported drivers
+3.2 Supported drivers

 Version 0.1.0 of the Qibolab package provides extensive support for various devices used in quantum hardware control.
-Specifically, it supports devices developed by Qblox [80], Quantum Machines [81], Zurich Instruments [82], as well as RFSoC (Radio Frequency System on Chip) FPGAs (Field Programmable Gate Arrays) supported by the Qick project [83] and by Qibosoq [84].
+Specifically, it supports devices developed by Qblox [94], Quantum Machines [95], Zurich Instruments [96], as well as RFSoC (Radio Frequency System on Chip) FPGAs (Field Programmable Gate Arrays) supported by the Qick project [97] and by Qibosoq [98].
 Each of these devices possesses distinct requirements and operational methods, necessitating meticulous attention to ensure seamless control through a unified interface.
 In more detail:

-Qblox: the Qblox Instruments cluster [85] where we tested Qibolab is composed of several modular devices controlled as one.
+- Qblox the Qblox Instruments cluster [99] where we tested Qibolab is composed of several modular devices controlled as one.
 The Qblox Cluster is the scalable 19" rack instrument that can be configured with a combination of up to 20 modules that can control and readout qubits over a wide frequency range (up to 18.5 GHz).
-Our setup to control 5 superconducting flux tunable qubits without coupler mediated interactions is composed by:

-QRM-Rf: two Qubit Readout Modules [86] with

-one input channel and one output channel in the radio-frequency regime and 2 digital markers.
-The module provides all necessary capabilities for qubit readout without external up or down conversion for signals in the range of 2-18.5GHz.

-QCM-Rf: three Qubit Control Modules [87] with two drive channels per module dedicated to the qubit control using parametrized pulses, that allows the user to control up to 5 qubits.

-QCM: two QCM modules [88] to control the DC voltage applied to the flux channels of the qubits and generate the flux pulses needed to implement two-qubit gates.
+Our setup to control 5 superconducting flux tunable qubits without coupler mediated interactions is composed by: - QRM-RF two Qubit Readout Modules [100] with one input channel and one output channel in the radio-frequency regime and 2 digital markers.
+The module provides all necessary capabilities for qubit readout without external up or down conversion for signals in the range of 2-18.5GHz. - QCM-RF three Qubit Control Modules [101] with two drive channels per module dedicated to the qubit control using parametrized pulses, that allows the user to control up to 5 qubits. - QCM two QCM modules [102] to control the DC voltage applied to the flux channels of the qubits and generate the flux pulses needed to implement two-qubit gates.
 The dynamic output range of the DACs (digital-to-analog converters) of the Quantum Control Modules is 5 Vpp, the difference between the highest and the lowest voltage values in a AC signal, with a 1Gsps sampling rate.

-The system synchronization of the signals between the modules is made by the Qblox Cluster using SYNQ [89] protocols.
-The high-level interface for the devices comes from Qblox Instruments [90] and Qcodes [91] Python-based libraries, and the low-level communication with the sequencers is made using assembly code (Q1ASM) [92].
+The system synchronization of the signals between the modules is made by the Qblox Cluster using SYNQ [103] protocols.
+The high-level interface for the devices comes from Qblox Instruments [76] and Qcodes [104] Python-based libraries, and the low-level communication with the sequencers is made using assembly code (Q1ASM) [105].
 This setup allows control of 5+ flux tunable superconducting qubits.